TRUANCY INTERVENTION and PREVENTION

 Students are referred to diversion by the county attorney's office and there is no additional paperwork needed from the schools.

-If a student is 11 years old or younger and has attendance concerns, a child welfare report for educational neglect needs to be made with Winona County Community Services.
+If a student is 11 years old or younger and has attendance concerns, a child welfare report for educational neglect needs to be made with Winona County Health & Human Services.
 While students 12 years of age and older are viewed by state statute as old enough to be responsible for getting to school on time, a child 11 years of age or younger is not.
 Parents and guardians are ultimately responsible for getting children to school on time and prepared.

 In some instances, students between the ages of 12-17 can qualify under educational neglect.
 If parents or guardians are noticeably neglecting a child's educational opportunities, a child welfare report should be made.
 This is different than truancy.

-If a student reaches seven unexcused absences and meets this criteria, a child welfare report for educational neglect should be made with Winona County Community Services.
+If a student reaches seven unexcused absences and meets this criteria, a child welfare report for educational neglect should be made with Winona County Health & Human Services.
 Please call 507-457-6500 and press 2.
 You will be connected to a receptionist.
 Tell them you need to make a report for educational neglect and they will direct you to a member of the screening team.
 You will then be asked a series of questions related to the situation surrounding the report being made.

 A summary of what will happen should be mailed to you within a few business days after making the report.